USA Triathlon Annual Membership Report - 2014 Update

 • Growth in the number of USA Triathlon certified coaches who are able to provide training plans and individual attention for athletes who need guidance and motivation

 On the event side, the number of races sanctioned through USA Triathlon continues to climb.
-Those numbers (which include camps and clinics) have nearly tripled over the last seven years, going from 1,541 in 2004 to 4,310 in 2012.
-Growth has been particularly strong on the youth side, which saw a jump from 193 youth events in 2004 to 1,046 youth evens in 2012.
+Those numbers (which include camps and clinics) have nearly tripled over the last seven years, going from 1,541 in 2004 to 4,397 in 2014.

 Looking at the distances of the races, the biggest growth continues to be at the shorter sprint distances, which have surged from 818 in 2004 to 1,507 in 2010, but growth at other distances (including Olympic, Ironman 70.3 and Ironman) has also been consistent during that time.